Middle States FAQs August 2013

-- Focused analysis of challenges and opportunities presented to the institution since the self study
+- An analysis of challenges and opportunities presented to HACC since the self study.

-- Action the College has taken on the recommendations of the self study, financial status, assessment of institutional effectiveness and student learning
+- Actions HACC has taken on the recommendations of the self study, financial status, assessment of institutional effectiveness and student learning.

-- The linkage between strategic planning and budgeting
+- The relationship between strategic planning and budgeting.

-14. How long will HACC be on probation with the Middle States and how does that impact the College?
+14. How long will HACC be on probation with the Middle States?

 15. What is the impact of the warning on programs that have outside accreditation?

-16. Should I be concerned about the outcome of our response to Middle States?
+16. Should I be concerned about the outcome of HACC's response to Middle States?

-The College administration is confident that the work completed to-date and documented in the monitoring report will be commended by Middle States.
+HACC administration is confident that Middle States will commend the work completed and documented in the monitoring report.

-17. How can I see the specific wording of the Middle States warning action regarding HACC?
+17. How can I see the specific wording of the Middle States warning action?

-18. Isn’t institutional effectiveness the domain of the Office of Institutional Research and Assessment?
+18. Is institutional effectiveness the domain of the Office of Institutional Research and Assessment?